 Market research is an obvious starting point, but broad statistical trends are often too general when narrowing down a single approach.

 Note down key insights, and use your wider findings to inspire deeper questions about your buyer personas that aren’t typically found on the web.

 It also helps to take a look at your competition and what works best for them.
 If your business has a presence on Facebook, Business Manager allows you to follow your competitors’ pages and look at an overview of their ads — it’s a gold mine for top-of-funnel content ideas.

 Since the metric for good top-of-funnel content is how well it can motivate strangers to provide your business with personal contact information, your ToFu content has to align with the middle of the funnel.

 To clarify, middle-of-funnel content (MoFu) is content that’s designed to convince buyers do their homework and weigh their options before finally converting into a customer.
-At this point, they are considering purchasing from a product like your own, but haven't considered leaving out your competitors as a viable option.
+At this point, they are considering purchasing a product like your own, but haven’t ruled out your competitors as a viable option.

 Likewise, it’s important to deploy the right call to action (CTA) at the end of each piece of ToFu content to move your leads to the next stage of the sales funnel.
 Assuming you’ve created an interesting piece of awareness content, the next step is to direct them to the consideration stage should they chose to opt-in.